vmware-archive/node-examples/put-all/README.md

 $ ./startGemFire.sh
 ```

 If you encounter script issues with gfsh, validate that the GEODE_HOME environmental variable is configured and pointing to the GemFire install directory and that the PATH variable includes the bin directory of the GemFire install.
-Logs and other data for the cluster is stored in directory `node-examples/put-all/data`.
+Logs and other data for the cluster are stored in directory `node-examples/put-all/data`.

 Example output: